Optimizing Token Choice for Code Watermarking: An RL Approach: Introduction

-\paragraph{Contributions.} Our work makes several key contributions: (i) We introduce CodeTracer, an adaptive watermarking framework that intelligently embeds watermarks during LLM code generation; (ii) We develop a novel RL pipeline for code watermarking, combines execution feedback with dual watermark signals, and enables differentiable optimization for the whole pipeline; and (iii) Our evaluations across multiple datasets demonstrate CodeTracer's superior watermark detection capabilities while maintaining code functionality.
+\textbf{Contributions.} Our work yields several key contributions: (i) We introduce CodeTracer, an adaptive watermarking framework that intelligently embeds watermarks during LLM code generation; (ii) We develop a novel RL pipeline for code watermarking training that combines execution feedback with dual watermark signals and enables differentiable optimization for the entire pipeline; and (iii) Empirically, we validate the effectiveness of CodeTracer through comprehensive evaluations, demonstrating its superior watermark detection capabilities while maintaining code functionality.